How to Laminate Wood Together: A Step-by-Step Guide

 Fitting the Pieces Together

 When working with wood, one of the most important steps is fitting pieces together.
 As any experienced woodworker knows, accuracy and precision are paramount when it comes to laminating wood together.
-Before beginning the lamination process, you need to accurately fit the boards together so that they have a tight bond.
+Before beginning the lamination process, you need to accurately fit the boards together so that they have a tight bond and the faces align across the full length.

 The best way to do this is to use dowel pins.
 Dowel pins provide stability and support for the two pieces of wood, making sure that the linear grain lines up flush.
 Carefully measure and mark where the two pieces will join and make sure the pins fit in each hole carefully.
+This dry-fit experience also helps you find any bottom or center gaps before glue makes the assembly harder to adjust.
 You can also use biscuits or tongue-and-groove joint techniques to create an even stronger bond between pieces.

 Another common technique used to fit two pieces of wood together is pocket hole screws, which are used to prevent movement or shifting from occurring with multiple pieces of laminated wood before applying glue.
 Pocket hole screws are simple to use providing a strong connection for area’s not seen such as on the back side of cabinets, frames, etc.

 No matter what technique you choose, it is essential to take your time and be precise when measuring and marking off joints prior to lamination.
+A clean dry fit should let the faces meet each other without forcing one side higher than the other.
 It is better be conservative when trimming off excess amounts of wood in order to ensure a snug fit between your pieces of wood which will not only look better aesthetically but make for a tighter seal once the lamination process begins.

 Once you have securely fitted the two pieces together its time to move on to sanding and squaring off edges for a smooth transition between pieces.